-- 81. Identifying policy responses to these issues recalls the need to be clear on the broader economic, cultural and social objectives intended to be served by the protection of TCEs, as discussed above.
-Previous documents have identified a range of objectives sought to be achieved through TCE protection, such as: - (a) Recognizing the value of TCEs - (b) Promoting respect for TCEs - (c) Meeting the actual needs of communities - (d) Preventing the misappropriation of TCEs - (e) Empowering communities - (f) Supporting customary practices and community cooperation - (g) Contributing to the safeguarding of traditional cultures - (h) Encouraging community innovation and creativity - (i) Promoting intellectual and artistic freedom, research and cultural exchange on equitable terms - (j) Contributing to cultural diversity - (k) Promoting community development and legitimate trading activities - (1) Precluding unauthorized IP rights - (m)Enhancing certainty, transparency and mutual confidence.
+- 85. Identifying policy responses to these issues recalls the need to be clear on the broader economic, cultural and social objectives intended to be served by the protection of TCEs, as discussed above.
+Previous documents have identified a range of objectives sought to be achieved through TCE protection, such as: - (a) recognizing the value of TCEs; - (b) promoting respect for TCEs; - (c) meeting the actual needs of communities; - (d) preventing the misappropriation of TCEs, as well as offensive, derogatory and unauthorized uses of TCEs; - (e) empowering communities; - (f) supporting customary practices and community cooperation; - (g) contributing to the safeguarding of traditional cultures; - (h) encouraging community innovation and creativity; - promoting intellectual and artistic freedom, research and cultural exchange on equitable terms; - (j) contributing to cultural diversity; - (k) promoting community development and legitimate trading activities; - (I) precluding unauthorized IP rights;